DVidal1205/obsidian-vault/School/Fall 2024/COP3503/Exam 3/Dynamic Programming Examples/Longest Common Sub-sequence (LCS).md

 ## Tabulation Approach
 Build the table Bottom-Up and solve similar to memoization approach.
 Initialize the top and left row to 0.
 - Index i and j represent the position of the pointer on the string, m and n.
 For example, c(5, 7) means index 5 of String X and index 7 of String Y.
-- If they are different, pull the minimum value from either the above cell or left cell (take the answer from that sub problem.)
+- If they are different, pull the max value from either the above cell or left cell (take the answer from that sub problem.)
 - If there is a match, take diagonal and add 1 to it
 ```java
 int LCSTabulation(String X, String Y, int m, int n) {